Four Categories of Advanced Prostate Cancer [AIPC]

 4. Hormone Refractory Prostate Cancer

-Prostate cancer that continues to grow despite the suppression of male hormones that fuel the growth of prostate cancer cells.
+Hormone refractory prostate cancer is also known as castration-recurrent prostate cancer or androgen-independent prostate cancer.
+This is a type of prostate cancer that continues to grow despite the suppression of male hormones that fuel the growth of prostate cancer cells.

-Before a diagnosis of advanced androgen-independent prostate cancer
+Before a diagnosis of advanced androgen-independent prostate cancer:

-- Your doctor will ensure your testosterone level is zero.
+- Ensure your testosterone level is zero.

-Secondary hormonal therapies could include
+Secondary hormonal therapies could include:

 - Antiandrogen withdrawl (AAW)